 You are not alone in your fight against this horrific disorder.
-Please donate to RSDSA today online at https://rsds.org/donate/, use the enclosed envelope or call us at 203.877.3790.
+Please donate to RSDSA today online at rsds.org/donate, by using the enclosed envelope, or by calling us at 203.877.3790.
 If you choose not to join our community, please consider making a good-will donation to cover the cost of this mailing.
 We will not sell or rent your name.